Number System:

 1234

-As a computer programmer or an IT professional, you should understand the following number
+As a computer programmer or an IT professional,

 systems which are frequently used in computers.